-A group of ten Logical Blocks treated as a logical unit and recorded on a logical track.
+A group of twenty physical blocks treated as a logical unit and recorded on a logical track.

 4.12 Error-Correcting Code (ECC)

 A mathematical computation yielding check bytes used for the correction of errors detected by the CRC and the EDC.